-Erin Cameron (b.
-1993) enjoys a diverse career as a clarinetist, composer, and educator.
-Her clarinet playing has been heard in performances across the country, including appearances on Toledo’s WGTE radio station, with the North Texas Wind Symphony and Toledo Symphony, and on the Sounds Modern concert series in Fort Worth, Texas.
+Erin Cameron enjoys a diverse career as a clarinetist, composer, and educator.
+Her clarinet playing has been heard in performances across the country, including appearances with the North Texas Wind Symphony, Dallas Winds, Toledo Symphony, and on the recent CD release “Love Songs/Duets” by Kory Reeder on Wandelweiser Records.
 Erin is an active educator and has worked with young musicians and artists at The Walden School in Dublin, New Hampshire, and Blue Lake Fine Arts Camp in Twin Lake, Michigan.
-She serves as a Teaching Fellow at the University of North Texas and maintains an active clarinet studio in the Dallas-Fort Worth area.
+She has served as the Clarinet Teaching Fellow at the University of North Texas and maintains an active clarinet studio in the Dallas-Fort Worth area.

 An avid proponent of new music, she has performed over 30 world and regional premieres of new works by Kirsten Broberg, Daniel Harrison, Weston Olencki, Adam Kennaugh, and many others.
 Her compositions have been performed in collaboration with the International Contemporary Ensemble, Chicago’s Zafa Collective, and Pittsburgh’s Kamratōn.
 In summer 2020, she was invited to perform at the International Clarinet Association ClarinetFest in Reno, Nevada; at the Victoria Bach Festival in Victoria, Texas as Winner of the 2020 Emerging Artists Competition; and as a participant in the Lucerne Festival Orchestra in Lucerne, Switzerland (these events have been cancelled due to the spread of COVID-19).
 In her free time, Erin enjoys vegan cooking and nature walks.
 She is currently pursuing her doctorate in clarinet performance at the University of North Texas; she also holds degrees from Bowling Green State University and Northwestern University.